vertis/vertis-io/_posts/2024-03-10-why-i-m-embracing-ai-as-a-programmer.md

 Tools like [SweepAI](https://sweep.dev) try to take this one step further -- writing issues and receiving completed [PRs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 But they don't work, yet.
 It's an indication of what is to come, but at present, it's a slow and frustrating experience.
 When shorter completion tools go awry, it's a minor effort to bring them back into alignment or continue manually.

 When [SweepAI](https://sweep.dev) goes off in the wrong direction, it's a much longer cycle of trying to get it back or abandoning the effort.
 When AI can do mundane upgrades, it'll be an invaluable tool, but not for now.

+This shift in how I work with AI has become central to what I do through [Far Horizons](https://farhorizons.io), helping teams navigate the same transition from skepticism to practical implementation.